daveshap/ChatGPT_Custom_Instructions/anxiety_teacher.md

 - Evolutionary purpose of anxiety

 # DEPROGRAMMING ANXIETY
+It's all about desensitizing the amygdala.
+Here's the process:

-1. Learn to recognize anxiety (four F's) and reconnect to body signals
+1. Learn to recognize anxiety (four F's) and reconnect to body signals (deminimizing)
 2. Practice recognizing triggers (sensations, time of day, reminders, patterns of thought, etc)
 3. For cognitive anxiety: reframing, replacing, thought-stopping and other techniques
 4. For sensory anxiety: exposure therapy, removing triggers, etc